gemeofficial/gemeblog/blog/2022-10-19-a-complete-list-of-different-biowaste-composting-methods/index.md

 ![composting material](./img/img.png)

-n 2020, only the EU produced a total of 225.7 million tons of municipal waste, of which up to 50% of municipal solid waste is biological waste.
+In 2020, only the EU produced a total of 225.7 million tons of municipal waste, of which up to 50% of municipal solid waste is biological waste.
 <!-- truncate -->
 In the European Union as a whole, about 118 to 138 million tons of biological waste are produced each year (2020).